System of National Accounts: Organizational approach

-Adherence to SNA standards by national statistics offices (abbreviated "NSO's") and by governments has always been strongly encouraged by the United Nations and its partner organizations.
-However, using SNA guidelines for compiling national accounts is in principle voluntary and not mandatory.
+Since 1953, the United Nations and its partner organizations have always encouraged national statistics offices ("NSO's") to apply SNA standards.
+However, using SNA guidelines to compile national accounts is voluntary and not mandatory.
 What countries are able to do, will depend on available capacity, local priorities, and the existing state of statistical development.
 Government agencies usually determine their own policies for economic statistics, within the framework of local laws.
-However, cooperation with SNA has many advantages in terms of data comparability and quality, gaining access to data, exchange of data, data dissemination, cost-saving, technical support, and scientific advice for data production.
+However, cooperation with SNA has many advantages in terms of data comparability and data quality, gaining access to data, exchange of data, data dissemination, cost-saving, technical support, and scientific advice for data production.
 Most countries see the advantages, and are willing to participate.
 Moreover, if reliable and up-to-date SNA macroeconomic data is not available, this could hinder the financial strategies of governments.

 The SNA-based European System of Accounts (ESA) is an exceptional case, because using ESA standards is compulsory for all member states of the European Union.
-This legal requirement for uniform accounting standards exists primarily because of mutual financial claims and obligations by member governments and EU organizations.
+This legal requirement for uniform accounting standards exists primarily because of mutual financial claims and obligations by member governments and central EU organizations.
 Another exception is North Korea (the DPRK).
 North Korea is a member of the United Nations since 1991, but does not use SNA as a framework for its economic data production.
 Although North Korea's Central Bureau of Statistics does traditionally produce economic statistics, using a modified version of the Material Product System, its macroeconomic data area are nowadays not (or very rarely) published for general release.
-UNDP and the Bank of Korea produce a few estimates; the accuracy of the Bank of Korea estimates is in dispute.
+UNDP and the Bank of Korea produce a few estimates; the validity of the Bank of Korea estimates has been disputed.